top of page

 Elizabeth Kirley

-Professor of Technology and Law
+Professor of Law & Technology

 PhD, LLM, JD, BEd, BA